 - Starting around 2018, this became Bruce's default performance.
 Sadly, this was due to his worsening memory issues; he was diagnosed with aphasia in 2022, and retired from acting shortly after.

 - Steven Seagal.
 In Italy, and possibly, elsewhere, TV advertised a series of Steven Seagal films with this line (translated):

 "His facial muscles are firm, but leg and arm muscles moves like lightning".

-William Hurt in the 1998 Lost in Space movie.
+- William Hurt is the biggest offender.
 The robot displayed more emotion than him.
 Hurt's dull performance could be summed up in just one line:

 "I love you, wife."

 - When his family is killed by the planet debris, he's so dull the music has to do the acting for him.